An improved uncertainty principle for functions with symmetry: Prime fields

-We now show that compressed Fourier matrices have the nonvanishing minors property whenever the underlying finite field is of prime order.
+We now show that if $\Fp$ is a prime field and $\chi$ is a complex-valued character defined on a subgroup of $\Fpu$, then $(\Fp,\chi)$ has the strong uncertainty property.
 Our proof relies on Chebotar\"ev's theorem (Theorem \ref{James}), an equivalent form of which we now state.
 The \emph{weight} $\wt(f)$ of a polynomial $f$ is the number of nonzero coefficients of $f$.
-Chebotar\"ev's theorem is equivalent to the following statement \cite{Frenkel, Pakovich}.

-\begin{lemma} Let $p$ be prime and $f$ be a nonzero complex polynomial with $\deg f \leq p-1$.
-If $f$ has $m$ different roots that are $p$th roots of unity, then $\wt(f) > m$. \end{lemma}
+Chebotar\"ev's theorem is equivalent to the following statement \cite{Frenkel, Pakovich}. \begin{lemma} Let $p$ be prime and $f$ be a nonzero polynomial with complex coefficients with $\deg f \leq p-1$.
+If $f$ has $m$ different roots that are $p$th roots of unity, then $\wt(f) > m$. \end{lemma} This in turn implies the following technical result which we use to prove the strong uncertainty property over prime fields. \begin{lemma} Let $p$ be a prime, let $H \leq \Fpu$, and let $\chi\colon H \to \C$ be a character.
+Let $A, B \subseteq \Fq$ (if $\chi$ is trivial) or $A, B \subseteq \Fqu$ (if $\chi$ is nontrivial), and suppose that each of these two sets has the property that no two of its elements lie in the same $H$-orbit.
+For each $a \in A$, let $c_a \in \C$, and suppose that there is some $a \in A$ such that $c_a\not=0$.
+Let $\zeta=\exp(2\pi i/p)$.
+If

-We are now ready to prove that compressed Fourier matrices over prime fields enjoy the nonvanishing minors property.

-\begin{theorem} If $p$ is prime, $H\leq \Fpu$, and $\chi\colon H \to \Cu$ is a character, then $(\Fp,\chi)$ has the nonvanishing minors property.
-That is, every $(\chi,R,S)$-compressed Fourier matrix over a prime field has the nonvanishing minors property. \end{theorem}

-\begin{proof} Let $R$ be a set of representatives of the $H$-orbits of $\Fp$ (if $\chi$ is trivial) or of $\Fpu$ (if $\chi$ is nontrivial).
-By Corollary \ref{Anne} it suffices to show that some $(\chi,R)$-compressed Fourier matrix has the nonvanishing minors property.

-Suppose toward a contradiction that our $(\chi,R)$-compressed Fourier matrix has a zero minor.
-Since Lemma \ref{Sybil} ensures that each $(\chi,R)$-compressed Fourier matrix is symmetric, if we have a vanishing minor that involves column $0$ but not row $0$, we may consider the transpose instead and obtain a minor that involves row $0$ but not column $0$.
-Thus, we may assume that if column $0$ is involved in our vanishing minor, then so is row $0$.

-Then there are $A, B \subseteq R$ with $|A|=|B|$ such that the minor corresponding to rows in $A$ and columns in $B$ vanishes.
-Thus, there are complex coefficients $(c_a)_{a \in A}$, at least one of which is nonzero, such that